General and Family Dentist in Fargo, ND

 Dental Bridges

-All of your teeth play an important role in speaking, chewing and in maintaining proper alignment of other teeth.
-Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they must be replaced to maintain proper function of your mouth.
+All of your teeth play an important role in speaking, chewing, and maintaining proper alignment of other teeth.
+Tooth loss doesn't necessarily have to occur as you age, but if you do lose teeth, they must be replaced to maintain proper function of your mouth.
 Fortunately, there are options for correcting tooth loss.

-A dental bridge — a device used to replace missing teeth — attaches artificial teeth to adjacent natural teeth, called abutment teeth.
+A dental bridge attaches artificial teeth to adjacent natural teeth, called abutment teeth.
 Bridges are either permanently attached (fixed bridges), or they can be removable.

 Fixed bridges are applied by either placing crowns on the abutment teeth or by bonding the artificial teeth directly to the abutment teeth.
 Removable bridges are attached to the teeth with metal clasps or by precision attachments.